 It is no easy task nowadays for businesses to stay compliant while maintaining accuracy with their; business payroll, employment tax withholding, tax return preparations, as well as their reporting and tax payment responsibilities.

-There are so many laws and regulations to consider, and business owners often lack the time or expertise to effectively navigate tax liabilities and run their business operations.
-It’s for this reason that approximately 40 percent of small-business owners rely on third-party payroll and tax service providers, according to the IRS.
+There is a vast multitude of laws and regulations to comply with, and business owners often lack the time or expertise to effectively navigate tax liabilities and run their business operations.
+As a result, one of the changes that have taken place, according to the IRS is approximately 40 percent of small-business owners now rely on a third-party payroll provider.

 But based on a newly released report by the Treasury Inspector General for Tax Administration (TIGTA), business owners who use payroll service providers, professional employment organizations, reporting agents, Section 3504 agents, or any other HR or third-party service, are still not safe from payroll tax fraud.
-Owners working with dishonest, unscrupulous and unprofessional providers may find themselves facing hefty IRS fines, even if they’ve allotted the proper amount of tax payments.
+Owners working with any dishonest, unscrupulous, or mistake-prone third-party payroll provider may find themselves facing hefty IRS fines, even if they’ve allotted the proper amount of tax payments.

-The TIGTA report was prompted by instances where third-party providers received funds from employers to pay payroll taxes, but found that those payments had not been remitted to the IRS.
+The TIGTA report was prompted by many instances where a third-party payroll provider received funds from employers to pay payroll taxes but found that those payments had not been remitted to the IRS.
 This obviously causes a host of problems for employers who may find themselves having to pay taxes twice.